-In the middle of the 1800s, the Swedish royal family had run out of male heirs.
+Then, in the middle of the 1800s, the Swedish royal family ran out of male heirs.
 French-born Jean-Baptiste Bernadotte, a capable military commander under Napoleon, became King Charles XIV John of Sweden.

-The king’s Paris-born son, Joseph François Oscar Bernadotte, became King Oscar I of Sweden in 1844 – from a work of historical fiction to the throne, in less than a century.
+The new king’s Paris-born son, Joseph François Oscar, became King Oscar I of Sweden in 1844 – from a work of historical fiction to the throne, in less than a century.

 Literary giant Oscar Wilde was also named for the character.

-The Academy Awards were first presented back in 1929.
-The award itself is a golden statuette.
 There’s much debate about how the award got it’s name.
 Some credit Bette Davis.
 Walt Disney referred to the award as Oscar as early as 1932.
-Others credit a gossip columnist or a long-time employee of the Academy.
+Others suggest either a gossip columnist or a long-time employee of the Academy christened the award.